MelisaTeg/Project_4/README.md

 This project applies machine learning techniques to analyze data and create a predictive model.
 The workflow includes data preprocessing, model training, optimization, and evaluation to ensure high predictive performance.

 ## **Project Objectives**
-- Retrieve and process data (preferably from SQL/Spark).
+- Retrieve and process data (preferably from PySpark).
 - Preprocess and clean data (handling missing values, normalization, etc.).
 - Train and evaluate a predictive model.
 - Optimize the model using hyperparameter tuning.
 - Visualize results and provide insights based on model performance.

 ## **Data Source**
-The dataset used in this project is stored in a structured format and was retrieved using **SQL/Spark**.
+The dataset used in this project is stored in a structured format and was retrieved using **PySpark**.
 It consists of various features used to train and validate the model.

 ## **Project Workflow**
-1. **Data Loading**: The dataset is loaded using SQL/Spark queries.
+1. **Data Loading**: The dataset is loaded using PySpark queries.
 2. **Data Preprocessing**: Includes handling missing values, feature scaling, and encoding categorical data.
 3. **Model Training & Evaluation**: The machine learning model is trained and evaluated for accuracy.
 4. **Model Optimization**: Hyperparameter tuning and performance analysis are conducted.